iniverman/barley-variant-calling/README.md

 ## Introduction

-In this repository we perform a variant calling study using two reads of a barley sample.
-For that we used freebayes,GATK and deepvariant to perform the variant study.
+In this repository we are going to perform a variant calling study using two reads of a barley sample.
+To do it we used freebayes,GATK and deepvariant to perform the study.

-Variant calling allow us to detect and study single nucleotide polymorphisms (SNPs) and insertions and deletions (indels) ,among other, from a sequence previously get from next generation sequencing (NGS).
+With the variant calling we want to detect and study single nucleotide polymorphisms (SNPs), and insertions and deletions (indels) ,among other, from a sequence previously got from next generation sequencing (NGS).

 ## Materials & Methodologies

 To perform this study we will use Snakemake from anaconda, samtools, bwa, bcftools and the deepvariant,freebayes,picard and GATK tools.
-The data samples are in data/samples and the genome reference in fasta format is ,in data folder, a reduced one file, or to have the whole genome it can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.
+The data samples are in data/samples, and the genome reference in fasta format is ,in the data folder.
+The reference genome in this repository is much smaller than the real one so I recommend downloading the whole from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.

-In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format fastq.gz.
-Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).
+In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz),both of them are in format fastq.gz.
+Also we use as reference the barely genome GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna.

-First clone this repository with:
+Before starting, please clone this repository to use it :

 ```
 git clone https://github.com/iniverman/barley-variant-calling
 ```

 ## Installation guide

-To start we need to install all the proper programs that we will use in the work, most of them are included with snakemake.
+First we need to install all the proper programs that we will use in the work, most of them are included with snakemake and the conda enviroment but others must be installed.

 We are going to start installing snakemake, to do it you should see the installation guide and tutorials from the official web: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

-If you don't want you can run directly:
+If you don't want, you can run directly:

 ```
 curl -L https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh -o Mambaforge-Linux-x86_64.sh
 bash Mambaforge-Linux-x86_64.sh
 ```

-Then you need to activate the conda enviroment, for that we create a working directory for example:
+Then you need to activate the conda enviroment, for that we create a working directory, for example:

 ```
 mkdir snakemake-tutorial
 cd snakemake-tutorial
 ```

-Then we activate conda:
+And we activate conda:

 ```
 conda activate base
 ```

-Then we install the mamba command:
+Once we have installed the conda enviroment and we have activated it, we can install the mamba command:

 ```
 conda install -n base -c conda-forge mamba